BSCDeveloper/FilesManager/README.md

 $newFile = $user->addFile($request->file('file'), "gallery", "myNameFile", "A description for a file" );
  ```

 Note that it is not necessary to indicate the file extension because FileManager will apply the correct extension to the file and it will check the file type according to the configuration.

+For security reasons, the name of file will be modified if contains spaces or dots.
+For example, if the name is "my Name File.d.doc" will be changed for `my_name_file.doc`.

+>  only will be valid the text until the first point
+and the spaces will be changed for `_`.

+The extension will be applied automatically, see [File extensions](#file-extensions) document.

 ### Get files

 We can access to the files of a model in many ways.
 The simple form is calling the relationships **files**.
 Files return a collection of the FileManager class.